Alternity

-Alternity is a science fiction role-playing game (RPG) published by TSR in 1997.
-Following the acquisition of TSR by Wizards of the Coast, the game was discontinued in 2000 as part of a broader rationalisation of TSR's business holdings, but it retains a small and devoted fanbase.
+Alternity is a science fiction role-playing game published by TSR, Inc. in 1997.
+Following the acquisition of TSR by Wizards of the Coast, the game was discontinued in 2000 as part of a broader rationalisation of TSR's business holdings.
 Parts of Alternity as well as TSR's classic Star Frontiers game were later incorporated into the d20 Modern game, especially the d20 Future setting.
 Star*Drive was the first campaign setting published for Alternity, and was introduced in 1998.

 System

-Characters were created with a point-based system, and could be either humans, mutants, one of several alien species presented in the core books, or original aliens created by the GM.
+Characters were created with a point-based system, and could be either humans, mutants, one of several alien species presented in the core books, or original aliens created by the games master.
 Classes were replaced by professions, which dictated what skills and abilities were cheaper for any given hero to get, though a few skills (in particular, psionics) were restricted to specific professions.

 Skills are classified into broad and speciality skills.
 Earning a specialty skill requires an associated broad skill, which requires a character to have sufficient associated ability points.
 Special skill is further classified into ranks, which affects the skill's scores.
 Skill scores are presented with the full score, half that score, and one-quarter that score. which represent the numbers needed to achieve Ordinary, Good, or Amazing successes in an action round respectively.